 - Personal Development

-The majority of our courses are currently online however, we are now operating a phased return to face to face teaching in the classroom.
+The majority of our courses are now back in the classroom.
 Course descriptions in the panel above will indicate if course delivery is to be online or face to face.

 Face to face courses will operate in line with current COVID-19 guidance.